Div 296 Tax (Proportionate Tax on Earnings on Member Accounts Over $3m)

 Can I gift part of my account to superannuation for my children or grandchildren?

-Will I be better off withdrawing my superannuation and investing in alternative structures?
+Will I be better off withdrawing some of my superannuation and investing in alternative structures?

 Perhaps, but there are numerous considerations which include